-Founded in August 8th 1967, ASEAN has become a huge market as it possess more than 626 million of people within its members.
-Founded by five countries, ASEAN has successfully maintained its regional stability and even could engage five more countries as the members.
-With 10 countries, ASEAN has done many things for the development of the region and the country-members, and became a strategic market for the global economy through its $2.4 Trillion economy of the members.
+Founded on August 8th,1967, ASEAN has become a huge market as it possesses more than 626 million people within its members.
+Founded by five countries, ASEAN has successfully maintained its regional stability and even could engage five more countries as members.
+With 10 countries, ASEAN has done many things for the development of the region and the country-members and became a strategic market for the global economy through its $2.4 Trillion economies of the members.

 50 years of ASEAN signifies a well-established regional organization.
-Although there are several obstacles and challenges like South China Sea dispute, ASEAN can prove that Southeast Asia is a peaceful region in the midst of the diversity of the members’ political systems, cultural, languages, and races.
-ASEAN also can prove that its authentic “The ASEAN Way” through its non-intervention from each members and consensus policy making.
+Although there are several obstacles and challenges like South China Sea dispute, ASEAN can prove that Southeast Asia is a peaceful region in the midst of the diversity of the members’ political systems, culture, languages, and races.
+ASEAN also can prove that its authentic “The ASEAN Way” through its non-intervention from each member and consensus policymaking.
 Even though some people think that ASEAN could do more, a peaceful, worth, and promising Southeast Asia is answering all doubts.

 The peaceful region shaped a strong very commitment and partnership within 10 members.
 Intra-ASEAN investment is currently the largest foreign direct investment of ASEAN.
-The average of economic growth of its member is up to 5 percent.
+The average economic growth of its member is up to 5 percent.
 Today, ASEAN as an economic bloc represents the fifth largest economy in the world.
-It is even projected improving, and become the fourth largest economy in 2050.
+It is even projected improving, and become the fourth-largest economy in 2050.

-U.S.-ASEAN partnership was started in 1977 when both were becoming each dialogue partners.
-The cooperation became more robust in 1990s when the U.S. launched economic programs that contain education, transfer of technology, and trade and investment.
-Afterwards, the partnership became much stronger when Barack Obama took the administration and made a strategic rebalance of US efforts towards Asia.
+U.S.-ASEAN partnership was started in 1977 when both were becoming dialogue partners.
+The cooperation became more robust in the 1990s when the U.S. launched economic programs that contain education, transfer of technology, and trade and investment.
+Afterward, the partnership became much stronger when Barack Obama took the administration and made a strategic rebalance of US efforts towards Asia.

-40 years of partnership provides huge impacts on economic area.
-U.S. provides huge number of investment in ASEAN.
-In 2015, the investment value were $12 million, or equivalent to 11.1 percent share of ASEAN foreign direct investment from 2010 to 2015.
-The number of U.S. global companies is also doubling, reaching over 1.500 U.S. companies operate in ASEAN.
-All those huge number caused by ASEAN stability as the proof of a trusted market.
+40 years of partnership provides huge impacts on the economic area.
+U.S. provides a huge number of investments in ASEAN.
+In 2015, the investment value was $12 million, or equivalent to an 11.1 percent share of ASEAN foreign direct investment from 2010 to 2015.
+The number of U.S. global companies is also doubling, reaching over 1.500 U.S. companies operating in ASEAN.
+All those huge numbers caused by ASEAN stability as proof of a trusted market.

-One of the strategic partners of ASEAN is European Union (EU).
-As a well-integrated regional organization, EU is much needed by ASEAN as its example of a well regionalization.
-Otherwise, ASEAN’s large market is needed by EU, even though EU itself has a large market with approximately 510 million people.
+One of the strategic partners of ASEAN is the European Union (EU).
+As a well-integrated regional organization, the EU is much needed by ASEAN as its example of a good regionalization.
+Otherwise, ASEAN’s large market is needed by the EU, even though the EU itself has a large market with approximately 510 million people.

-The EU-ASEAN partnership were initiated in ASEAN Foreign Ministers Meeting on July 5th-8th 1977.
-At that time, the forum agreed a formal cooperation and relationship with European Economic Community (EEC).
-Later on, the cooperation were institutionalized in 1980 with the signing of ASEAN-EEC Cooperation Agreement.
-Since then, the dialogue is rapidly growing until both produced Nuremberg Declaration in 2007, a long term vision and commitment to reach mutual benefits and common goals.
+The EU-ASEAN partnership was initiated in the ASEAN Foreign Ministers Meeting on July 5th-8th 1977.
+At that time, the forum agreed on formal cooperation and relationship with the European Economic Community (EEC).
+Later on, the cooperation was institutionalized in 1980 with the signing of the ASEAN-EEC Cooperation Agreement.
+Since then, the dialogue is rapidly growing until both produced the Nuremberg Declaration in 2007, a long-term vision and commitment to reach mutual benefits and common goals.
 Meanwhile, EU-ASEAN cooperation currently covers 3 areas, including political cooperation, economic cooperation, and socio-cultural cooperation.

-The EU’s trust in ASEAN are shown at the high value of its investments and trades.
-In 2015, EU invested around EUR 20 million, the second largest after Intra-ASEAN investment.
+The EU’s trust in ASEAN is shown at the high value of its investments and trades.
+In 2015, the EU invested around EUR 20 million, the second-largest after the Intra-ASEAN investment.
 That number is similar to 16.7 percent of ASEAN’s total foreign direct investment.
-EU is ASEAN’s second largest trade partner after China, with total share of 13.1 percent.
-Otherwise, ASEAN is EU’s third largest trade partner outside Europe, after U.S. and China, with total EUR 201.6 billion in 2015.
+EU is ASEAN’s second-largest trade partner after China, with a total share of 13.1 percent.
+Otherwise, ASEAN is the EU’s third-largest trade partner outside Europe, after the U.S. and China, with a total of EUR 201.6 billion in 2015.

 But, the challenges will become much harder.
-The dynamics of international security that is harmed by terrorism, the uncertainty of global economy, and the unpredictable political phenomenon could come every time.
-ASEAN should regard all of those commemoration as important preparations for future dynamics, for rapid improvement of the organization in the midst of all tough challenges, and for the maintenance and improvement of all important relations including with U.S. and EU.
+The dynamics of international security that is harmed by terrorism, the uncertainty of the global economy, and the unpredictable political phenomenon could come every time.
+ASEAN should regard all of those commemorations as important preparations for future dynamics, for rapid improvement of the organization in the midst of all tough challenges, and for the maintenance and improvement of all-important relations including with the U.S. and EU.